Ex-Husband Of Former ‘NCIS’ Star Pauley Perrette Says That She Was A ‘Stalker’ Who Harassed Him

 Buell, in fact, went through so much at Shivers’ hands that she teamed up with Pauley Perrette to get her through her “nightmare” divorce.

-Finally, another one of Shivers’ ex-girlfriends, Angela Garber, filed a complaint against him in Los Angeles Superior Court for assault, battery, sexual battery and intentional infliction of emotional distress.
+Finally, another one of Shivers’ ex-girlfriends, Angela Garber, filed a complaint against him in Los Angeles Superior Court for assault, battery, sexual battery, and intentional infliction of emotional distress.

 Really missing my mom today and really loving my #RescueDogs Happy Mother’s Day to moms of humans and animals. pic.twitter.com/fuVz5zhLdI